Keefe Bruyette lifts AGNC Investment Corp. [AGNC] price estimate. Who else is bullish?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

+The stocks have a year to date performance of 13.53 percent and weekly performance of -5.04 percent.
+The stock has been moved at 13.53 percent over the last six months.
+The stock has performed 1.66 percent around the most recent 30 days and changed 7.53 percent over the most recent 3-months.

-Compared to the average trading volume of 6.17M shares, AGNC reached a trading volume of 6576464 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 6.21M shares, AGNC reached to a volume of 25868048 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Keefe Bruyette have made an estimate for AGNC Investment Corp. shares, keeping their opinion on the stock as Mkt Perform, with their previous recommendation back on June 07, 2021.
 While these analysts kept the previous recommendation, Jefferies raised their target price to Hold.
 The new note on the price target was released on December 14, 2020, representing the official price target for AGNC Investment Corp. stock.
 Previously, the target price had yet another raise to $16.50, while Piper Sandler analysts kept a Overweight rating on AGNC stock.

 AGNC Investment Corp.
-[AGNC] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.38.
-With this latest performance, AGNC shares gained by 2.07% in over the last four-week period, additionally plugging by 20.33% over the last 6 months – not to mention a rise of 31.23% in the past year of trading.
+[AGNC] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -5.04.
+With this latest performance, AGNC shares gained by 1.66% in over the last four-week period, additionally plugging by 13.53% over the last 6 months – not to mention a rise of 36.65% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and AGNC Investment Corp.
 [AGNC] shares currently have an operating margin of +162.46 and a Gross Margin at +100.00.
 AGNC Investment Corp.’s Net Margin is presently recorded at -78.01.